rivdsilva8/3D-Prints/README.md

    ```bash
    npm run dev
    ```
+4. The Backend server will be running by default on port 4000

 After running both frontend and backend servers, we can use most features such as :
 Signing up an account
 Loggin into your account